Gas explosions drive thousands out of homes in Boston suburbs

 The National Transportation Safety Board have a team of investigators headed to the area, officials said.
 The Federal Bureau of Investigation also was sending investigators, the Boston Globe reported.

-(This story corrects typo in the headline)
+(This story corrects typographical error in headline)

 Additional reporting by Ross Kerber and Nate Raymond in Boston and Brendan O'Brien in Milwaukee; editing by Larry King